-iPhone 7 battery life problems continue to popup for users and today we want to show you how to fix bad iPhone 7 battery life on the 4.7-inch model and the iPhone 7 Plus.
+iPhone 7 battery life problems continue to popup and today we want to show you how to fix them.

 iPhone 7 and iPhone 7 Plus battery life will vary from person to person but if you’re sure your device is draining faster than normal, you’ll want to take action.